crh07/R_projects/R_Markdown/README.md

     test <- mtcars

-For the sake of demonstration, let's say we want to produce a very simple report for each engine type, filtering on # of            # cylinders
+For the sake of demonstration, let's say we want to produce a very simple report for each engine type, filtering on # of cylinders

 First, examine the distribution of our dataset:
-    unique(test$cyl) #gives us the unique values for cylinder within the mtcars datset {6, 4, 8}
+    unique(test$cyl)

 Put the paramter you want to loop over into a list
     cylinders <- sort(unique(test$cyl))

-Set up a call to render R markdown while looping through these cylinder "types" The .Rmd is a markdown file; we will create it next; for now, insert the path/file name you intend to use, w/extension ".Rmd" The output file should correspond to the name you want to call each file; if you don't differentiate, each run will overwrite previous contents.
+Set up a call to render R markdown while looping through these cylinder "types" The .Rmd is a markdown file; we will create it next; for now, insert the path/file name you intend to use, w/extension ".Rmd" The output file should correspond to the name you want to call each file;
+if you don't differentiate, each run will overwrite previous contents.
 Output here is a .docx; html and pdf are also options. output_dir is the directory where you want to save the quarterly reports you will generate